 Stocking up the natural medicine cabinet

 Bone broth is a great natural remedy especially going into fall and typically cold and flu season.
-Now, I'm not a medical professional.
-I'm not a certified herbalist.
-I'm not giving you medical advice.
+Now, I'm not a medical professional, and I'm not giving you medical advice.
 This is just for informational purposes.

 There was a study done by the University of Nebraska Medical Center and in their findings, the team found that the movement of neutrophils (has to do with your white blood cells), which when you're fighting infection, was reduced.
 This suggests that chicken soup might have anti-inflammatory activity which may help symptoms and shorten upper respiratory tract infections.